-- Provide advanced notification of service disruptions and construction schedule to all affected parties including residents and businesses adjacent to the project area; - Coordinate service disruptions and construction schedule with local community leaders and groups, as applicable; - Maintain service at temporary facilities, if appropriate; - Promote public engagement to reduce project delivery delays and public controversy; - Develop outreach plans to involve and engage all populations.
+- Provide advanced notification of service disruptions and construction schedule to all affected parties including residents and businesses adjacent to the project area; - Coordinate service disruptions and construction schedule with local community leaders and groups, as applicable; - Maintain service at temporary facilities, if appropriate; - Promote public engagement to reduce project delivery delays and public controversy; and - Develop outreach plans to involve and engage all populations.

 Safety Question Information and Justification Has a risk profile been developed to describe the condition of the current infrastructure and potential safety concerns?
 Yes, as described in the Distribution Integrity Management Program (DIMP).
+Leaks and hazardous conditions have been identified within the existing system.
 Has a public awareness program been developed and implemented that follows the guidance provided by the American Petroleum Institute (API) Recommended Practice (RP) 1162?
+Yes, the City of Donaldsonville follows guidance provided by the API RP 1162 for public awareness and outreach.
+Does the project area include pipes prone to leakage?
 Yes.
-The Gas District has been developed and implemented in accordance with API Recommended Practice 1162.
-The most recent revision of the plan was completed in March 2023.
-Does the project area include pipes prone to leakage?
-Yes, the pipes schedules for replacement under this project are aging leak prone pipes installed in 1960s-1970s.

-Will construction safety methods and procedures to protect human health and prevent/minimize hazardous Yes materials releases during construction, including personal protection, workplace monitoring and site-specific health and safety plans, be utilized?
+The pipes schedules for replacement under this project are aging leak prone pipes installed in the 1920s and 1930s.
+Will construction safety methods and procedures to protect human health and prevent/minimize hazardous materials releases during construction, including personal protection, workplace monitoring and site-specific health and safety plans, be utilized?
 If yes, document measures and reference appropriate safety plans.
-Construction and safety measures will be implemented to protect health and to minimize any hazardous releases during construction.
-The contractor must provide all necessary evidence and documentation that they have participated in an Operator Qualification Program by a recognized and approved training consortium.
-The Gas District require all contracted employees working on their natural gas system to be qualified to perform any covered task on the gas line facilities.
+Yes, this construction would be completed by a third-party contractor who will be required to submit a health and safety plan to the City of Donaldsonville prior to construction for review and approval.
 Has an assessment of the project been performed to analyze the risk and benefits of implementation?
-Yes, an assessment has been performed to analyze the risk and benefits of implementing this PVC replacement project.
+Yes.
+An assessment of the project has determined that it would have a large benefit to the community given the current risk caused by the existing leak prone pipe.
 Is there any other information relevant to the project area or the proposed work as it pertains to Safety?
 No.